leo-liuzy/propmend/README.md

 Our released data is only a subset of entities and relations we arrived at.
 We refer reader to `notebooks/syn_data_question_curation.ipynb` for full list of entities and relations; and `notebooks/syn_data_text_curation.ipynb` for examples of how to generate a new dataset.

-## Running your first PropMEND experiment
+## Training and evaluating PropMEND

 Below, we include how to train PropMEND on `Controlled RippledEdit`.